 North Hampton State Beach is located a scenic, easily walkable, three-quarters of a mile south of the Fuller Gardens.
 Parking here is somewhat limited, so plan an early arrival.
 The popular Beach Plum carry-out restaurant, is well-known for very good lobster rolls, is even better known for large portions of homemade ice cream, and is conveniently located directly across the street from the bathhouse.
 North Hampton State Beach is a quarter mile along Ocean Boulevard from the Little Boar’s Head lookout, pictured at right, above.
 (MAP)

-Two small, upscale, North Hampton retail food stores visitors should know about.
+Two destination food markets that North Hampton visitors should know about.

-Regular summer visitors know that North Hampton is also the home of two of the New Hampshire Seacoast’s dependably best and busiest retail food stores, Joe’s Meat Shoppe (MAP) well known for all-natural beef, pork, poultry and lamb (as well as soups and sandwiches made to order, limited groceries, and beer and wine), and Al’s Seafood MARKET (MAP), locally famous for crab cakes, salmon burgers, cooked lobster meat, shrimp and oysters, and for its popular, co-located, Al’s Seafood RESTAURANT, (MAP) serving boiled lobster, chowders and fried, grilled and baked seafood (closed on Mondays).
+Regular summer visitors know that North Hampton is also the home of two of the Seacoast’s dependably best and busiest specialty food markets.
+Local residents travel for miles to Joe’s Meat Shoppe (MAP) which is well known for the consistently high quality of its all-natural beef, pork, poultry and lamb (as well as soups and sandwiches made to order, limited groceries, and beer and wine).

 The seafood market is co-located with ever popular Al’s Seafood RESTAURANT, (MAP) serving boiled lobster, chowders and fried, grilled and baked seafood.
 (Both the market and restaurant are closed on Mondays.)